Wake Forest Career 1983-1993

 The Volunteer Service Corps (VSC), 1989: the VSC was formally created in in 1989 as a project of the Chaplain’s office.
 Inspired by student interest, and funded through an alumni bequest, Ed worked with alumnus Henry Cooper (’54) and with a group of students, including Libbey Bell, Matt Rubello, Mary Beth Torbett and others, to create the VSC.
 The organization was designed to provide the structure and opportunities for service that would encourage participation among students, faculty, and staff at Wake Forest.

 The Volunteer Service Corps was part of the Chaplain’s office and budget during its early years.
-Ed and Henry were able to bring it forth, find an office, some funds, and a catalog listing — this was something Ed was truly proud of.
+Ed and Henry were able to bring it forth, find an office, some funds, and a catalog listing — and this creation made Ed very proud.
 This initial funding and success of the VSC led to formal university support, and in 1993, the program was moved to the Student Development Office.
 Henry Cooper’s pivotal role as first coordinator of the VSC was later celebrated through the Henry Cooper Service Award, given each year to the WFU graduate who best exemplifies a commitment to service.

-Of the many programs Ed was part of, the VSC was one of his very favorites.
+Of the many programs Ed was part of, the VSC was one of his most favorite.
 He commented later that “it was a marvelous change of pace for students and brought students and the city closer together.”

-Special Convocation and Prayer Service at the Initiation of Gulf War, 1991: Ed organized a Special Convocation and Prayer Service at the initiation of the Gulf War (“Desert Storm”) in Iraq and Kuwait by President George Bush.
+Special Convocation and Prayer Service at the Initiation of Gulf War, 1991: Ed organized a Special Convocation and Prayer Service at the initiation of the Gulf War (“Desert Storm”) in Iraq and Kuwait.
 This Special Convocation and Prayer Service was held on Tuesday morning January 15 at 11am in Wait Chapel.
-As well as considering the issues of war and peace, the service also recognized the names of those who were serving in the Middle East.
-President Thomas Hearn, Professors Greg Pritchard and Susan Borwick, Dean Harold Holmes, Pastor Richard Groves, and students Lisa Joines and Elaine Massey were among worship leaders. .
+As well as considering the issues of war and peace, the service also recognized the names of those from the Wake Forest community who were serving in the Middle East.
+President Thomas Hearn, Professors Greg Pritchard and Susan Borwick, Dean Harold Holmes, Pastor Richard Groves, and students Lisa Joines and Elaine Massey were among worship leaders.

 Holocaust Memorial Service 1993: At the service held on April 15, 1993, Ed offered this Benediction prayer, “Depart from this place in full remembrance of death and life.
 Depart with God’s mark of Holocaust on each of you and me.
 May Almighty God continue to love and bless us, survivors of our own win.
 May God forgive but never forget any of God’s children until the Messiah comes.
 Shalom, my friends, Shalom.